 How do I make an appointment?

-To make an appointment at headspace Hawthorn please give us a call during opening hours, or fill out our online form here .
+To make an initial appointment or to speak to someone, please give us a call on (03) 9006 6500 or fill out our online form here.
 If you're not feeling up to contacting us yourself, feel free to ask your family, friend, teacher, doctor or someone close to you to make the call with you.

 - Monday: 9:30am - 6:00pm